mobahug/Roger-Skyline-1_42/README.md

     However in the configuration file there is a very good explanation for everything, and i made changes accordingly what I am not explain here now.

+So I used first portsentry, which is a good tool but might be will interference for you as well as for me and behave unexpectedly.

     $ sudo apt install portsentry